thoughtbot/maintaining-open-source-projects/book/02-community.md

   usage of the project.
 * **Mailing lists and chat rooms** for general talk.

-If any of these channels present little activity, they can seem like half empty restaurants, exposing a negative image.
-The project will be better off not having them when that is the case.
+If any of these channels present little activity, your project can come across like a half empty restaurant, exposing a negative image.
+If this is the case, your project will be better off not having one or more of these features enabled until your community has grown larger and is ready to fully leverage them.

 ## Answering questions